hauldhut/drivergene/README.md

 - Visualizing the weighted gene co-expression network in terms of a heatmap: *"3.NetworkVisualization.R"*

 **Step 5:** Stratification
-- Pre-processing gene expression data & CNVs data: *"1.CNA-preprocess.R"*
+- Pre-processing clinical data & CNVs data: *"1.CNA-preprocess.R"*
 - Patient stratification by the identified driver genes: *"2.CNA-hclut.R"*
 - Comparison of survival rate between groups of patients: *"3.CNA-SA.R"*
 - Observing the differences between the two groups with the other clinical features: *"4.CNA-test.R"*